 Getting Started Chitting Potatoes

-Potato growing starts with getting your seed potatoes.
+It all starts with getting your seed potatoes.
 As soon as you buy your potatoes, it’s essential to remove them from their bag, especially if it’s plastic rather than a net bag.
 Potatoes need to breathe and ideally be separated to prevent any rot of the potatoes that have been stored over winter.

 Place the potatoes in a container such as an egg tray that can be used to chit the potatoes

-This tray should be kept somewhere with indirect sunlight, frost free and where no damp will get to them.
-A windowsill is usually a good place.
+This tray should be kept somewhere with indirect sunlight, frost-free and where no damp will get to them.
+A window sill is usually a good place.
 Allowing the seed potatoes to be left in such a manor is called “chitting” and will encourage strong shoots to grow on the potatoes that will ensure a good start when they are planted outdoors.

 Chitting has been proven to increase the yields of potatoes.
 Faster growth and larger crops are the result of good quality seed potatoes and early chitting.